oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_fusion/README.md

 ## Purpose
 In order to understand and apply loop fusion to loops in your design, it is necessary to understand the motivation and consequences of loop fusion.
 Unlike many attributes that can improve a design's performance, loop fusion may have functional implications.
-Using it incorrectly may result in undefined behavior for your design!
+Using it incorrectly may result in functionally-incorrect behavior for your design!

 ### Loop Fusion
 Loop fusion is a compiler transformation in which adjacent loops are merged into a single loop over the same index range.
 This transformation is typically applied to reduce loop overhead and improve runtime performance.
 Loop control structures represent a significant area overhead on designs produced by the Intel® oneAPI DPC++ compiler.
 Fusing two loops into one loop reduces the number of required loop-control structures, which reduces overhead.

 In addition, fusing outer loops can introduce concurrency where there was previously none.
-Combining the bodies of two adjacent loops L<sub>j</sub> and L<sub>k</sub> forms a single loop L<sub>f</sub> with a body that spans the bodies of L<sub>j</sub> and L<sub>k</sub>.
-The combined loop body creates an opportunity for operations that are independent across a given iteration of L<sub>j</sub> and L<sub>k</sub> to execute concurrently.
-In effect, the two loops now execute as one, in a lockstep fashion, giving latency improvements.
+Consider two adjacent loops L<sub>j</sub> and L<sub>k</sub>.
+Within each loop, independent operations can be run concurrently, but concurrency cannot be attained <i>across</i> the loops.
+Combining the bodies of L<sub>j</sub> and L<sub>k</sub> forms a single loop L<sub>f</sub> with a body that spans the bodies of L<sub>j</sub> and L<sub>k</sub>.
+In the combined loops, concurrency can be attained for independent instructions which were formerly in separate loops.
+In effect, the two loops now execute as one in L<sub>f</sub> in a lockstep fashion, providing possible latency improvements.

 #### Default Loop Fusion